What Is an Abdominal Abscess?

 Below the Diaphragm

 fluid gets into the area.
 This is normally the result of an internal injury or

 Behind the Abdominal Cavity

-What are the Symptoms of an Abdominal Abscess?
+What Are the Symptoms of an Abdominal

 General symptoms of abdominal abscesses include: